oisdk/site/about.markdown

 static site generator written in Haskell.
 The source code for the site is [here](https://github.com/oisdk/site).

-Feel free to contact me using the links above, I'm usually ok at responding to emails.
+Feel free to contact me using the links above; I'm usually ok at responding to emails.